PankajRawat333/Application-Insight-Queries/README.md

 customMetrics
 | where timestamp > start
 | where timestamp < start +1d
-| where name in ("GeoFenceEHFunc Successes", "GeoFenceEHFunc Failures" ,"GeoFenceEHFunc Duration")
+| where name in ("Func Successes", "Func Failures" ,"Func Duration")
 | summarize sum(value) by name, timestamp
 | render timechart
 ```